n0spoon/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 # User manual

+Download the [latest release](https://github.com/n0spoon/ot-harjoitustyo/releases/last) by selecting 'Source code' under Assets -section.

+## Database configuration

+User can configure database filename in _.env_-file.
+Database will be named 'calculations.db' by default and placed in the _data_-folder if one doesn't already exist.

 ## Input and output

 **Input and output numbers are in base-10 and they can be integer or decimal separated with a dot(.) e.g. 2.5, 0.75, 3.1415.**